Protect Virginia's Climate Legacy

 Now We’re Holding the Line: Fending Off Attacks from a Dangerous Governor and Legislature

-In 2021, we faced numerous attacks on RGGI and the Clean Economy Act.
+For the past two years, we faced numerous attacks on RGGI and the Clean Economy Act.
 Thankfully, the Virginia Senate remained strong in their promise to vote down direct repeals, rollbacks or reallocations of these two landmark climate policies.
 But fossil-fuel interests have gotten wiser, and are now looking to pick apart the Clean Economy Act piece by piece – as well as pushing for repeal of our policy to usher in electric vehicles in Virginia.

 CCAN Climate Defenders Action Teams: A Grassroots Powerhouse